asir-ratnani/CS30-Major-Project/proposal.md

 ### Need to Have!!!
  - Flight status using Flight Number.
 (COMPLETED)
- - Flight status using Origin/Destination
+ - Flight status using Origin/Destination (COMPLETED)
  - Departure/Arrivals Board for certain airport (COMPLETED)

 ### Nice to Have :)